tokideveloper/qubes-doc/basics_user/translation-workflow.md

 1. Keep in mind that the documentation uses **Markdown** files as source files to translate.
     Thus, any character string with special Markdown meaning has to be kept untranslated or to be adapted if necessary.
     See [here](https://daringfireball.net/projects/markdown/) and [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/) for general manuals how to write in Markdown.
-    Also see [our Markdown conventions](/doc/doc-guidelines/#markdown-conventions) followed in this documentation.
+    Also see our [Markdown Conventions] followed in this documentation.
 2. Do not split a single translation sentence over multiple lines.
 (This should not be possible when using the Transifex interface.)
 3. If a source sentence is split over several lines then comment it or open a new issue via the Transifex interface.
     You can do this by commenting that phrase or opening a new issue using the Transifex interface in both cases.